rbaumgarten/xlt-testsuite-documentation/README.md

 ## Test Data

 The used **variables** are stored in **property** files.
-The variables are defined in the global test data property file, the package (module/tests) specific property files or annotated at the scripts (modules/tests) themselves.
-Each variable is inheritated in descending oder and may be overwritten.
+The variables are defined in the global test data property file `global_testdata.properties`, the package (module/tests) specific property files `package_testdata.properties` or annotated at the scripts (modules/tests) themselves.
+Each variable is inheritated in descending file tree order and may be overwritten.
 Caution: PLEASE DO NOT EDIT PROPERTY FILES WITH AN EXTERNAL TEXT EDITOR!

 ## Modules